 Healing with the land

-I am interested in community participation in health policy and governance with focus on cultural safety, interactions of determinants of health, and youth and gender analysis.
-Some examples include, cultural teachings and practices that inform planning and programming in mental health and addictions (and its link with restorative justice programs), food security and indigenous foodsystems, interdisciplinary and interagency service provision, and increasing local capacity for health system governance.
+I am interested in community and civil society participation in public policy and governance with a focus on cultural safety, determinants of health, and gender analysis.
+My work has included, cultural teachings and practices that inform planning and programming in mental health and addictions (and its link with restorative justice programs), food sovereignty and Indigenous food systems, capacity building and life-long learning, interdisciplinary and interagency service provision, and increasing local capacity for health system governance.

-I am interested in emerging models of indigenous-settler solidarities with a focus on knowledge mobilization and social justice, especially around the university-community interactions, collaborative research and research ethics.
+I explore emerging patterns of Indigenous-settler solidarities with a focus on knowledge mobilization and social justice, especially in respect to university-community interactions, collaborative community-driven research and relational ethics.
 I focus on research-creation as a mode of knowledge transmission that incorporates Indigenous storytelling and oral history as well as Indigenous pedagogies and life-long learning perspectives.
 A connected interest is the role of academics as allies and accomplices that align with Indigenous decolonial priorities.